 Cas12 proteins can readily distinguish very similar dsDNA sequences.
 This feature is lost when the target sequence is ssDNA.

 The Cas13 proteins directly bind and cut user-specified RNA sequences.
 After cutting a target, Cas13 proteins non-specifically cut other RNA molecules.
 Thus, they can directly detect RNA, but not DNA.
 To detect DNA, Cas13-based diagnostics must be combined with proteins that convert DNA into RNA.

 Like Cas12, Cas13 proteins are on the larger end of the CRISPR diagnostic proteins at ~1,400 amino acids long.

 Like Cas12, the Cas13 RNA guide molecule is relatively short at ~64 nt.

 Cas13 proteins do not have strong targeting restrictions.
 Yet, their RNA targets can adopt structures that are difficult to cut.
 These structural constraints limit the targets detectable by Cas13-based diagnostics.

 Cas13 will cut RNA sequences that are 1 nt off from the user-specified sequence.
 Thus, researchers must carefully test Cas13-based diagnostics when using them to distinguish between very similar sequences.

 The Cas14 proteins bind to and cut user-specified, single-stranded or double stranded DNA.
 To detect RNA, Cas14-based diagnostics must be combined with proteins that convert RNA into DNA.

 The Cas14 proteins are on the smaller end at 400 – 700 amino acids.
-They take fewer resources to create in the lab.
 However their guide RNAs are on the longer side at ~140 nt.